Thailands Exports Rise 11.9 Pct In June - UrduPoint

 Thailand's Exports Rise 11.9 Pct In June

-BANGKOK, (UrduPoint / Pakistan Point News - 27th Jul, 2022 ) APP):Thailand's exports rose 11.9 percent year on year in June, driven by increasing global demand and a weakening Baht, commerce ministry data showed on Wednesday.
+BANGKOK, (UrduPoint / Pakistan Point News - 28th Jul, 2022 ) ::Thailand's exports rose 11.9 percent year on year in June, driven by increasing global demand and a weakening Baht, commerce ministry data showed on Wednesday.

 The value of the exports totaled 26.55 billion U.S. Dollars last month, according to official data, representing a 3-month high.